 If an individual is transferring when in poor health then they have to be aware of the potential IHT implications.
 However, even if 40% IHT is applied to the transfer value (and it may not be as high as this due to the way it is calculated) then 60% of something is better than nothing which is likely to be what a non-dependent adult beneficiary would receive from a DB scheme.

 In this case study we look at Mark.

 As Mark dies within 2 years of the transfer taking place, IHT may be payable if the value of the estate exceeds the nil-rate band.

 In broad terms for IHT purposes it is the difference in the value of the death benefits in the previous scheme and the retirement benefits in the receiving scheme that’s used to calculate the IHT.
 The actual values will be negotiated between HMRC and the personal representatives of the estate.

-This is the open market value of the death benefits which could have been directed towards the member’s estate.
-This is slightly confusing as it is not the rights there would have been if the member had stayed in the DB scheme.
+This is the open market value of the death benefits which could have been directed towards the individual's estate.
+This is slightly confusing as it is not the rights there would have been if the individual had stayed in the DB scheme.
 Instead, it is the transfer value (the death benefit in the receiving scheme).

 In Mark’s case HMRC state it to be £980,000

 This amount should be the amount of an uncrystallised funds pension lump sum (UFPLS) less what the tax payable would be on a full withdrawal.